RebelCode/wp-rss-aggregator/readme.txt

 However, pulling in posts from many sites is bound to put your server under some stress, so you might want to consider using a hosting solution that goes beyond your typical shared host.

-Check out our dedicated page for hosting recommendations.
+Check out our dedicated page on [WordPress hosting](http://www.wprssaggregator.com/recommended-web-hosts/) recommendations.

 = Does WP RSS Aggregator work using JSON as the source? =